Blogs

 • Retention strategy: This includes bonuses, rewards, and offers for players who come back to the game.

-The game integrates AI agents to adjust its difficulty levels based on the players’ performance and feedback.
-Instead of disrupting the flow of the game with ads, their appearance is delayed and showcased to players who are well-invested in the game.
+The game uses AI to adjust difficulty levels based on player performance and feedback.
+Instead of disrupting the flow with ads, King delays them and shows them only to players who are already invested in the game.

 Evolving Gameplay